Tip #228: The Importance of Having Lesson Plans

 Some trainers feel that if they create a lesson plan, they will lose the option to be flexible and spontaneous.
 However, this is entirely untrue.
 As any trainer who has ever used a lesson plan can tell you, we rarely, if ever, deliver the training exactly as we planned it out.
-Each training group has different needs, learning styles and paces, issues, and questions- and a good trainer/facilitator alters the training experience (and sometimes even the training content) to meet those needs.
+Each training group has different needs, learning preferences and paces, issues, and question.
+A good trainer/facilitator alters the training experience (and sometimes even the training content) to meet those needs.

-The major benefit in using a lesson plan is that it ensures that key content will be covered.
-The sequence may be changed and additional content and/or learning activities may be added, but that is done still keeping in mind the major information and activities that need to be retained.
+The major benefit in using a lesson plan is that it ensures that the trainer cover the key content.
+The trainer may change the sequence and add content and/or learning activities, but that is done still keeping in mind the need to retain the major information and activities.

 A well written lesson plan not only identifies the content and learning activities for each module, but also the duration of each activity.
 This enables a trainer to make informed decisions quickly and effectively in order to adjust to the learners’ interests and needs.

-For example, an important issue may be raised by a participant that needs to be addressed.
+For example, a participant may raise a need to address an important issue.
 Let’s say that this new content requires thirty minutes to handle that was not originally anticipated in the lesson plan.
-If the next learning activity is a questionnaire that is allocated 50 minutes, with small group discussions and report outs- the trainer will need to revise how the questionnaire is facilitated.
+Let’s assume that the next learning activity is a questionnaire that is allocated 50 minutes, with small group discussions and report outs.
+Consequently, the trainer will need to revise how the questionnaire is facilitated.

-Since there is not enough time for the small group discussions and report outs, the trainer will have to quickly select a different way to facilitate the activity in the 20 minutes that remain.
-The trainer may read each question and have participants indicate whether they agree or disagree by a thumbs up or thumbs down gesture.
+There is not enough time for the small group discussions and report outs.
+So the trainer will have to quickly select a different way to facilitate the activity in the 20 minutes that remain.
+One alternative is for the trainer to read each question and the participants indicate whether they agree or disagree by a thumbs up or thumbs down gesture.
 The trainer can then call on volunteers who voted differently to provide their rationale.
-The content will still be covered and the original learning activity will still be facilitated, just in a different fashion and for a shorter period of time.
+This approach will still cover the content and facilitate the original learning activity, just in a different fashion and for a shorter period of time.

 Without a lesson plan, there is no guarantee of consistency or quality control on either the content or the learning activities.
-The learning experience becomes a hit or miss proposition, depending on the mood of the trainer and the interests of the learners.
+The learning experience becomes a hit or miss proposition.
+Then it depends on the trainer’s mood and the learners’ interests.

 With a lesson plan, the trainer is better able to adjust to the learners while still ensuring that key content is covered and the desired levels of learning are achieved through planned learning activities.